Fostidich/FAI-23/II - Problem Solving/3 - Solving Problems by Searching.md

 - **Transition model**: it describes what each action does.
 The method `result(s, a)` is to return the state resulting by taking action 'a' in state 's'.
 - **Action cost function**: denoted by `actionCost(s, a, s')`, which gives the numeric cost of applying action 'a' in state 's' to reach state 's''.

-An optimal solution is one that has the lowest path cost among all other solutions.
+An optimal solution is one that has the lowest path cost among all other solutions.<br>
 The state space can be represented as a graph, but the search itself requires other data structures.
 # Search algorithms
 Search algorithms takes a search problem as input and returns a solution (or a failure).
-These are algorithms that superimpose a search tree over the state-space graph.
+These are algorithms that superimpose a search tree over the state-space graph.<br>
 Each node corresponds to a state and each edge corresponds to an action.
-The root is the initial state.
+The root is the initial state.<br>
-The search tree may have multiple paths to any given state, but each state has a unique path to the root.
+The search tree may have multiple paths to any given state, but each state has a unique path to the root.<br>
 The region of the tree where not expanded nodes lay is called the frontier.
 How we decide which node of the frontier is to be expanded next is what defines each and every algorithm itself.
 ## Search data structure
 A node from the tree is represented by a data structure containing:
 - `node.state` stores the corresponding state of the node,